Error codes enabled by default

 If mypy can determine that __exit__ always returns False, mypy checks that the return type is not bool.
 The boolean value of the return type affects which lines mypy thinks are reachable after a with statement, since any __exit__ method that can return True may swallow exceptions.
 An imprecise return type can result in mysterious errors reported near with statements.

-To fix this, use either typing_extensions.Literal[False] or None as the return type.
+To fix this, use either typing.Literal[False] or None as the return type.
 Returning None is equivalent to returning False in this context, since both are treated as false values.

 Example: